MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-support-web-fallback.md

 ## Sample flow

-Let's model an example flow that returns `isBrowserRequired()`, and how you can handle it:
+Let's look at an example flow that returns `isBrowserRequired()`, and how you can handle it:

 1. In the JSON configuration file, which you pass to the SDK during initialization, add only the *oob* challenge type as shown the following code snippet: